Stocks tick higher on Wall Street following last week’s rout

-NEW YORK (AP) — Stocks are ticking higher Monday, clawing back some of their losses from Wall Street’s worst week since early December.
+NEW YORK (AP) — Stocks are edging higher Monday, clawing back some of their losses from Wall Street’s worst week since early December.

-The S&P 500 was 0.4% higher in midday trading and on pace for just its second gain in the last seven days.
-The Dow Jones Industrial Average was up 77 points, or 0.2%, at 32,894, as of 11:45 a.m.
-Eastern time, while the Nasdaq composite was 0.8% higher.
+The S&P 500 was 0.3% higher in late trading and on pace for just its second gain in the last seven days.
+The Dow Jones Industrial Average was up 57 points, or 0.2%, at 32,874, as of 3:10 p.m.
+Eastern time, while the Nasdaq composite was 0.6% higher.

 Stocks have struggled in February after a strong start to the year as reports have shown inflation and much of the overall economy are staying more resilient than expected.
 While the strong economic data calms fears that a recession may be imminent, it also has forced Wall Street to raise its forecasts for how high the Federal Reserve will take interest rates and how long it will keep them there.